 So if you’re looking to boost your business with SEO, the absolute number #1 consideration is to determine whether queries related to your business get any search demand.
 After all, SEO is all about channeling a part of that search demand to your website.

-Finally, I believe the answer we tried to provide in this article is the most straightforward, i.e., the quickest answer you can get to this question.
-But obviously, it’s just that.
-It’s not a thorough analysis of your business and its market environment.
-Treat this as the first step in your SEO journey: an invitation to create or ask a professional to devise an SEO strategy just for you.
+Finally, the answer provided in this article is the most straightforward and quickest response to your question as possible.
+However, it is not a thorough analysis of your business and its market environment.
+Treat this as the first step in your SEO journey, and consider creating or consulting a professional to devise a tailored SEO strategy for you.